-Our annual summer roundup of favorite family vacations will help you plan that perfect getaway, one with time to relax, reconnect, and refresh yourself and your loved ones with great memories.
 Will this summer be for mountain hikes and canoeing?
-Beach and sandcastles?
+Beaches and sandcastles?
 Shopping, shows and food truck tours?
 Perfecting your Spanish, celebrating our National Parks?
 Whatever your pleasure, we know you want to make the most of your time and travel budget.

 Start your summer vacation planning by sharing ideas and goals with the kids, then listen to theirs.
 Allow the kids a daily activities allowance so they can be part of the planning.
-With so many lodging options, from vacation rentals to road trip motels to five-star resorts and B&Bs, there's something for every wallet.
-So, keeping value, fun, safety, adventure and learning in mind, we've teamed up with TakingtheKids.com to share some of the best ideas for grandparents, parents, extended family and children of all ages to enjoy a summer getaway together.
+With so many lodging options, from vacation rentals to road trip motels to five-star resorts and B&Bs, there’s something for every wallet.
+Here are some of the best ideas and activities (some of them shared by our sponsors) that we’ve heard for grandparents, parents, extended family and children of all ages to enjoy a summer getaway together.

 Cool Mountain Vacations